 After the launch at the Brooklyn Arts Library in New York in March, East River Sizzle, her one-off artist book of paintings about the East River in Manhattan went on tour in Canada and the US, including Toronto, San Francisco, Los Angeles and Chicago.

-The First Human Rights Conference in Support of Cultures in Iran hosted her European Roma photography and invited her to discuss her art practice with young Iranians.
+The First Human Rights Conference in Support of Cultures in Tehran, 24–26 November 2011 hosted her European Roma photography exhibition and invited her to discuss her art practice with young Iranians.

-As Artist in Residence at the Digital Art Centre in Spain, she collaborated on digital art and on a multimedia interactive feature with soundscape, based on her short story and photographs, published by Arts and Cultures in openDemocracy.
+As Artist in Residence at the Digital Art Centre in Spain, she collaborated on digital art, and on a multimedia interactive feature based on her short story and photographs, with soundscape and music composed by Pakistani musician, BBC journalist and editor, Musadiq Sanwal, published by Arts and Cultures in openDemocracy.
 Her photograph, “Shifting Sand of History on the Wall” was featured in their Photo of the Week series.
 Her work is in private and public collections and has been published internationally.
 As a visual artist, she has been invited to painting, mixed media and photography artist-in-residencies internationally.

 She has had exhibitions in Austria, Belgium, France, Germany, Hungary, India, Italy, Iran, Luxembourg, Macedonia, Slovakia, Spain, Turkey, the UK and the US, including the Indira Gandhi National Centre for the Arts Delhi, Amnesty International, Europe House, the British Film Academy and the Royal Institution, the European Commission, and the Pompidou Centre.
 Her recent paintings and installations featured in galleries include La Dolce Vita in Italy, Chronos and Kairos in Germany, and Earth, Bleeding in Austria.

-She runs Creatives without Borders, aka known formerly as the Hampstead Authors Society, and edits HASNotes.
 Her books and articles have been published in various languages, in the UK, US, Hungary, Germany, Russia and Singapore.
-She has worked as an academic, journalist, editor, and broadcaster; she has translated and edited over 100 feature films, from James Bond to Shakespeare.
-Her broadcasting experience includes European-wide satellite television series on intercultural communication and management.
-Her play, The Hat: Arendt Meets Heidegger premiered at Harvard and she wrote and directed her short film Allegro Barbaro, a triple-flashback visual poem to music.
 Culture Shock!
 Hungary, her social anthropology-cum-travel book, is in its third, expanded edition worldwide, illustrated by her photos.
 How to be a European: Go Hungarian, and Love Blues: Hungarian Rhapsodies are cultural satires on Hungarians, published with her English and Hungarian parallel texts.
+Some of her articles can be read here.